Activity 5.2: How is Colonel Young Oak Kim an Unsung Hero?

 Introduction to Book

-• Show the slide of Amadeus Cho, a 19-year-old Korean-American superhero in Marvel comics.
+• Show the slide about Amadeus Cho, a 19-year-old Korean American superhero in Marvel comics.
 Ask students to share responses to three questions:

 • What is a hero?